softvoyager/TONBET/Readme.md

-# generator-django-axiacore
+# TONBET

-Base template for django projects at [AxiaCore](http://axiacore.com), includes Gulp build with Compass and Live Reload.
+It includes Gulp build with Compass and Live Reload.
 Also browser dependencies using Bower.

 [Project Page](http://axiacore.github.io/generator-django-axiacore/)